anki/vector-python-sdk/CODESTYLE.md

     @property
     def timeout_enabled(self):
-        '''bool: True if a value for :attr:`default_timeout` has been set.''' return self.default_timeout is not None
+        """bool: True if a value for :attr:`default_timeout` has been set.""" return self.default_timeout is not None
 ```